 During a microneedling session, ultrafine needles create a series of controlled microchannels in the skin.
 This creates micro-injuries that activate the skin’s natural repair processes, which encourage increased cellular activity and collagen production.

-Micro-needling is commonly used to support improvements in skin texture and tone, pore appearance and scarring (including acne scarring).
+Micro-needling is commonly used to support changes in skin texture and tone, pore appearance and scarring (including acne scarring).

 Post-surgical scars and acne scars sometimes require deeper needle penetration (up to approx. 3 mm).
 They must be performed by appropriately qualified doctors or registered nurses in accordance with Australian health practitioner regulations.